USC-Lira/usc-lira.github.io/README.md

 This will rebuild the site, commit your changes to the `source` branch, and deploy the generated site (located in `_site`) to the `master` branch.
 GitHub Pages will pick up on this change and update `uscliralab.github.io` with the new changes.

-**NOTE**: This GitHub Pages link is the where the `lira.usc.edu` proxies point to, so this repository and the corresponding GitHub Page is the "actual" website.
+**NOTE**: This GitHub Pages link is the where the `liralab.usc.edu` proxies point to, so this repository and the corresponding GitHub Page is the "actual" website.